MikeAlexMartinez/vf-crypto/README.md

 REACT_APP_API_VERSION=v1
 ```

-To run locally you need to start both the server:
+To run locally you need to, install and start both the server:

+`npm i`

 `npm run dev:server`